 Finding the perfect school for you can take some time and research, but it’s well worth the effort when you discover that place that feels like home.
 There’s no one right choice for everybody, and the best option for you will depend on factors such as your vision, your beliefs about health and wellness, and your values, as well as such practical considerations as your schedule, your budget, and your specific career goals.

 In this article, we’ll take a look at several of the most popular ways that people prepare themselves for careers in the fields of nutrition and psychology.
-We’ll look at traditional college degrees first, and then see how contemporary alternatives such as our online Eating Psychology Coach Certification Training add up.
+We’ll look at traditional college degrees first, and then see how contemporary alternatives such as our online Mind Body Eating Coach Certification Training add up.

 Considering a Career as a Nutritionist or Dietitian?